Thrase/Basin_Simulations/README.md

 *In Development*

-A SEAS simulator for an anti-plane strike slip fault embedded in a sedimentary basin.
+A SEAS simulator for anti-plane strike slip fault embedded in a sedimentary basins.

 Uses methods from:
 - B. A. Erickson, E.M.
 Dunham.
 An efficient numerical method for earthquake cycles in heterogeneous media: alternating subbasin and surface-rupturing events on faults crossing a sedimentary basin.
 Journal of Geophysical Research: Solid Earth.
 J. Geophys.
 Res.
 Solid Earth.
 2014 119(4). https://ix.cs.uoregon.edu/~bae/resources/Erickson_Dunham_jgrb50593.pdf